dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/01_XREALDevices/Controller.md

 # Controller

-This guide will show you how to use the **XREAL Light controller** and **XREAL phone controller**.
-The tutorial will demonstrate how to create apps using controllers as an interaction model.

 Controllers provide a simple way for users to navigate in mixed reality.
-In the latest version, NRSDK supports two types of controlling methods: **XREAL Light controller** and **XREAL phone controller**.
-The XREAL Light controller can be paired with a XREAL Light computing unit or a mobile phone through Bluetooth.
-The XREAL phone controller is only available when using the phone as XREAL Light's computing unit.
+In the latest version, NRSDK supports the **XREAL phone controller**.

 ## How to Use Your Phone as a Controller